1996–97 New Jersey Nets season: Regular season

-Kendall Gill averaged 21.8 points, 6.1 rebounds and 1.9 steals per game, while Kittles averaged 16.4 points and 1.9 steals per game, led the Nets with 158 three-point field goals, and was named to the NBA All-Rookie Second Team.
-In addition, Jayson Williams continued to show improvement, becoming the team's starting power forward averaging 13.4 points, and leading the team with 13.5 rebounds per game, before sitting out the remainder of the regular season with a thumb injury after 41 games, while Massenburg contributed 7.2 points and 6.5 rebounds per game, and McDaniel averaged 5.6 points and 5.1 rebounds per game off the bench.
+Gill averaged 21.8 points, 6.1 rebounds, 4.0 assists and 1.9 steals per game, while Cassell averaged 19.3 points, 6.5 assists and 1.6 steals per game in 23 games after the trade, and Jackson provided the team with 16.5 points, 5.9 rebounds and 5.2 assists per game in 31 games.
+In addition, Kittles contributed 16.4 points and 1.9 steals per game, led the Nets with 158 three-point field goals, and was named to the NBA All-Rookie Second Team, while Jayson Williams continued to show improvement, becoming the team's starting power forward averaging 13.4 points and 13.5 rebounds per game, but only played just 41 games due to a season-ending thumb injury, and Massenburg provided with 7.2 points and 6.5 rebounds per game.
+Meanwhile, Reggie Williams averaged 6.5 points per game in eleven games, Kevin Edwards contributed 5.9 points per game in only just 32 games, McDaniel provided with 5.6 points and 5.1 rebounds per game, and Montross averaged 5.1 points, 9.1 rebounds and 1.3 blocks per game in 31 games.

 During the NBA All-Star weekend at the Gund Arena in Cleveland, Ohio, Kittles was selected for the NBA Rookie Game, as a member of the Eastern Conference Rookie team.
 Gill finished tied in fifth place in Most Improved Player voting, while Kittles finished in fifth place in Rookie of the Year voting, and Gatling finished in third place in Sixth Man of the Year voting.
+The Nets finished 18th in the NBA in home-game attendance, with an attendance of 670,628 at the Continental Airlines Arena during the regular season.

+Aftermath

 Following the season, Jackson and Montross were both traded to the Philadelphia 76ers, while Massenburg signed as a free agent with the Boston Celtics, but was then traded to the Vancouver Grizzlies, and Kleine signed with the Chicago Bulls.